FRCR Part 1 (Radiology) - CR1 -advice for candidates (anatomy module)

 Radiology techniques

 This knowledge is not specifically required.
-Questions will not be asked about how the images were acquired or anything specific about the imaging technique.
-All arrows are intended to indicate anatomical
+Questions will not ask about how the images were acquired or anything specific about the imaging technique.

-structures, and are not indicating radiographic artefacts, instruments, catheters or the contrast agent itself.
+All arrows are intended to indicate anatomical structures, and are not indicating radiographic artefacts, instruments, catheters or the contrast agent itself.

 Obviously, enough needs to be known about the modality to recognize the radiological anatomy as demonstrated by a particular technique.
-For example, when looking at an arterial-phase contrast-enhanced
+For example, when looking at an arterial-phase contrast-enhanced CT, candidates should be able to distinguish between an unenhanced vein and an enhanced artery.

 Paediatric radiology

 Every exam will contain some paediatric radiology.
-This may be in the form of radiographs, fluoroscopy, ultrasound or cross sectional imaging.
-It is important to know the anatomy of the growing skeleton, and to be able to recognise common normal variants.
+This may be in the form of radiographs, fluoroscopy, ultrasound or cross-sectional imaging.
+It is important to know the anatomy of the growing skeleton and to be able to recognise common normal variants.
 It is also important to be able to recognise the appearances of the growing skeleton on the different imaging modalities.
-Candidates must be able to identify all the different parts of the growing bone and you should be able to distinguish between epiphyses, apophyses and epiphyseal growth plates.
-Candidates who describe an epiphysis or apophysis as a secondary ossification centre, will lose one mark as this answer is only partially correct.

 Fetal imaging and neonatal cranial ultrasound